Why Egil's Saga is not describing Brunanburh

 • Flight - Egil’s Saga does not mention any horses participating in its battle and it implies that the invaders were chased on foot.
 An English account (Malmesbury’s poem) says that the Brunanburh invaders had: “Countless squadrons both of foot and horse”.
 Another (the Anglo-Saxon Chronicle) says that Æthelstan’s men chased the fleeing Brunanburh invaders on horseback.

-• Flight - Egil’s Saga implies that the invaders returned to their homeland on foot.
-The English accounts emphasise that a large proportion of the Brunanburh invaders left by ship.
+• Flight - Egil’s Saga implies that the invaders returned to their homelands on foot.
+The English accounts emphasise that a large proportion of the Brunanburh invaders fled by ship.

 Egil’s Saga has no dates, but it is meticulous about where Egill spends his winters during the 920s and 930s.
-Counting his winters can be used to build a chronology.
-He arrived in England ‘soon’ (see below) after Æthelstan’s accession, which provides an anchor to the absolute date.
-Subsequent events can be calculated against this anchor.
-They are inconsistent with Egil’s Saga’s chronology.
+It can be used to construct a chronology.
+He arrived in England ‘soon’ after Æthelstan’s accession and after Æthelstan had subjugated Northumbria, which provides an anchor to the absolute date.
+The dates of subsequent events can be calculated against this anchor by counting winters.
+They are consistent with known dates in history.

-Egil’s Saga mentions no winters and no events after Egill’s arrival in England and before its battle, so it was probably later the year that Egill arrived in England.
+Egil’s Saga mentions no winters and no events after Egill’s arrival in England and before its battle, so it was probably in the late autumn or early winter of 927.
 Egill wintered with Æthelstan after the battle, then sailed for Norway, promising to return.
 He spent one winter with Arinbjorn, one winter with his new wife, ‘several’ winters with his father, another winter with his wife in Norway.
 Then his father died.
 It was at least six years after Egil’s Saga’s battle.
 He then spends two winters in Borg before visiting Eric Bloodaxe and Æthelstan in England.
 This was at least eight years after Egil’s Saga’s battle.

 • Æthelstan died in 939.
 Egill visited Æthelstan at least eight winters after Egil’s Saga’s battle, so the battle was no later than 931, at least six years before Brunanburh.